tianhaoz95/developer-note/cool-gadgets/wit.md

 toc_sticky: true
 ---

+## Start-ups

+> "Everybody has a plan until they get punched in the mouth." - Mike Tyson

 ## Product Design

 > "If you’re not embarrassed by the first version of your product, you’ve launched too late." - LinkedIn co-founder, Reid Hoffman